CloudLabsAI-Azure/Github-Copilot/Labfiles/Introduction-to-GitHub-Copilot.md

 ### How to get started with GitHub Copilot for Business?

 Using GitHub Copilot for Business in your enterprise: You must first establish a policy for using GitHub Copilot for Business in your enterprise.
 Once GitHub Copilot for Business is enabled at the enterprise level, you can configure GitHub Copilot settings for each organization in your enterprise.

-Click on "Next" from the bottom right to start with the lab.